Shed no tears for FBI Director Comey’s dismissal.

 There are many reasons why Secretary Clinton lost the Presidential election.
 The first is because she is a woman.
 A significant portion of the American voting population, men and a not so small segment of women, consciously, or unconsciously, would not or could not bring themselves to conceive of a woman as President of the United States.
-Many of the unconscious, “I just can’t get my head around a women as President” group, spent some time looking for ways to rationalize their feeling, and Comey’s announcement just before the election that he was reopening the FBI investigation of candidate Clinton provided a great rationalization for not voting for the women who was under investigation.
+Many of the unconscious, “I just can’t get my head around a woman as President” group, spent some time looking for ways to rationalize their feeling, and Comey’s announcement just before the election that he was reopening the FBI investigation of candidate Clinton provided a great rationalization for not voting for the woman who was under investigation.

 The second reason for Secretary Clinton’s defeat was that her last name was Clinton.
 After thirty some odd years in the public glare of a national political life the Clinton story had picked up a lot of barnacles, some from their own actions, and some from years of attacks, distortions and out right, oft repeated, lies from personal and political enemies.
 Rightly or wrongly, these images of the Clinton political history had become firmly attached to Secretary Clinton.